All will be provided equal opportunities, says Askari

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-He said the provision of a level-playing field to all would be ensured and the administration would play its due role in removing the reservations in an impartial manner.
-He said his mandate is to hold peaceful, transparent elections.
-He said all the necessary resources would be utilised for holding the general elections.
-“I know my obligations and every effort will be put in to perform the duty in the best manner,” he concluded.
+He said the provision of a level-playing field to all would be ensured and the administration would play its due role in removing reservations in an impartial manner.
+He said his mandate was to hold transparent elections.
+He said all necessary resources would be utilised for holding the general elections and added that conducting peaceful and transparent elections was a responsibility.
+“I know my obligations and every sort of effort will be put in to perform the duty in the best manner,” he concluded.

-He said the provision of a level-playing field to all would be ensured and the administration would play its due role in removing the reservations in an impartial manner.
-He said his mandate is to hold peaceful, transparent elections.
-He said all the necessary resources would be utilised for holding the general elections.
-“I know my obligations and every effort will be put in to perform the duty in the best manner,” he concluded.
+He said the provision of a level-playing field to all would be ensured and the administration would play its due role in removing reservations in an impartial manner.
+He said his mandate was to hold transparent elections.
+He said all necessary resources would be utilised for holding the general elections and added that conducting peaceful and transparent elections was a responsibility.
+“I know my obligations and every sort of effort will be put in to perform the duty in the best manner,” he concluded.

 Comments